ima-projects/Movie_Recommendation_Sys_using_Machine_Learning/README.md

 ### Feature Selection and Importance
 - This is a content and popularity-based recommendation system.
 That is why it will incorporate features such as the movie title, cast, director, genre, description and theme.
 - Textual data, such as words or sentences, cannot be directly processed by most machine learning algorithms, which typically require numerical inputs.
 Therefore, a process called feature extraction is used to convert the textual data into numerical values that can be used as input to these algorithms.
-Here the movies are converted into a vector.
+Here the movies are converted into vectors.
 - After the user provides the input, the similarity confidence scores are used to generate a list of recommended movies for a user based on their preferences.
 The Cosine Similarity Algorithm is used to find the similarity between the vectors.
 - This results in a list of movies generated that can then be suggested to the user.